 You can use this plugin to create different types of membership plans like membership for getting a specific product, adding membership with a product, allow the same membership plan with various products, create a members-only area, etc.

 WooCommerce Memberships allows you to offer special discounts and reserve special benefits for the members.
 It is also possible to import or export the members list as CSV files.

-You can take the membership plugin to a whole new level by using it along with the WooCommerce Subscriptions plugin.
+You can take the membership plugin to a whole new level by using it along with this WooCommerce extension.
 When used together, you can apply recurring billing, offer free trials, apply content restriction or dripping, upgrade or downgrade membership levels, etc.